 Figure 12.5: Example 12.3.
 (Left) The lines of force corresponding to three stationary contacts on a planar body.
 If we are only concerned with feasible motions, and do not distinguish between rolling and sliding, contacts anywhere along the lines, with the contact normals shown, are equivalent.
 (Right) The three constraint half-spaces define a polyhedral convex cone of feasible twists.
-In the figure, the cone is truncated at the plane $v{Ay} = 2$ .
+In the figure, the cone is truncated at the plane $v{Ay} = 2$.
 The outer faces of the cone are shaded white and the inner faces are gray.
-Twists in the interior of the correspond to all contacts breaking, while twists on the faces of the cone correspond to one active constraint, and twists on one of the three edges of the cone correspond to two active constraints.
+Twists in the interior of the cone correspond to all contacts breaking, while twists on the faces of the cone correspond to two active constraints.